rhaiscript/book/src/rust/modules/index.md

 {{#include ../../links.md}}

 Rhai allows organizing functionalities (functions, both Rust-based or script-based, and variables) into independent _modules_.

 Modules can be disabled via the [`no_module`] feature.

-A module is of the type `Module` and holds a collection of functions, variables, [type iterators] and sub-modules.
+A module has the type `Module` and holds a collection of functions, variables, [type iterators] and sub-modules.

 It may be created entirely from Rust functions, or it may encapsulate a Rhai script together